Buying a flat vs house: Which one should I buy?

 See what budget boosting schemes you're eligible for

-These are only some of the budget boosting schemes available.
 At Tembo, we specialise in helping buyers and movers boost their mortgage affordability, so they can buy sooner or boost what they can afford.
-To see which buying schemes you’re eligible for, create a plan with us today.
-It takes 10 minutes to complete, there’s no credit check involved and at the end you’ll get a personalised recommendation of which schemes you could qualify for.
+To see which buying schemes you’re eligible for, create a free plan today.
+It takes 10 minutes, there’s no credit check involved and at the end you’ll get a personalised recommendation of which schemes you could qualify for.